danbev/learning-edge-computing/README.md

 and managed in much the same way as cloud environment using platforms like kubernetes.
-So in this case we have access to similar non-resources constrained environment where I expect the runetime to be the same as the previous example, that is any runtime like Java, JavScript, DotNet, etc.
+So in this case we have access to similar non-resources constrained environment where I expect the runetime to be the same as the previous example, that is any runtime for Java, JavaScript (Node.js, Deno), DotNet, etc.

 But there are also other types of Edges which could be on factory floors, or located in hospitals, or spread out accross a city, or in cars, where smaller devices containing edge compute resources need to be placed closer to where data is generated and can be acted upon in the shortest time possible.
 These can also act as aggragators and limit the amount of data being sent to backend cloud applications.
+So what options are there for deploying to these resource constrained environments?
+I currently don't know the answer to this question.

 I initialy thought of the edge compute resources as a normal server in a rack